-Yamanaka & Company, 5th Avenue Showroom, New York, c.
-1925.
-Book cover, House of Yamanaka: Art Dealer Who Sold Oriental Treasures to America and Europe.
+Yamanaka & Company, 5th Avenue Showroom, New York, 1925.
+Book cover, House of Yamanaka: Art Dealer Who Sold Oriental Treasures to America and Europe, by Yuriko Kuchiki, Shinchosha, 2011

-Original Freer House garden lantern, located today outside the Freer Gallery of Art.
+Original Freer House garden lantern, today located outside the Freer Gallery of Art.
 Freer Gallery of Art, Smithsonian Institution.

-Yamanaka & Company.
-A respected international dealer in works of Japanese and Asian art, Yamanaka & Company was established by Sadajirō Yamanaka (山中定次郎) (1865-1936).
-The company had showrooms in Kyoto, Tokyo, Beijing, London, Boston, and New York.
+A respected international dealer in works of Japanese and Asian arts, Sadajirō Yamanaka (山中定次郎) (1866-1936) established Yamanaka & Company's New York branch in 1894.
+The company had showrooms in Osaka, Kyoto, London, Boston, Chicago, as well as New York.
 Freer was a prized client of Yamanaka & Company, and Yamanaka a frequent guest at Freer's Detroit home.
-As a Christmas gift in 1905, Freer received an Asian granite lantern from S. Yamanaka and placed it in his courtyard.
-Daijiro Ushikubo (牛窪第二郎), the American operations manager of Yamanaka & Company, also visited Freer in Detroit.
+As a Christmas gift of 1904, Freer received a Japanese granite lantern from S. Yamanaka and placed it in his courtyard garden.
+Daijirō Ushikubo (牛窪第二郎), the New York operations manager of Yamanaka & Company, also visited Freer in Detroit.
 Ushikubo published an English language book on Rimpa artist Hon'ami Kōetsu (本阿弥 光悦) in 1926 and dedicated it to "the late Mr. Charles L. Freer of Detroit, USA, by his most devoted friend, D. J. R. Ushikubo."

-Ernest Fenellosa (1853-1908).
-One of the most distinguished American scholars of Japanese art and culture, Fenellosa taught at Tokyo Imperial University (東京帝国大学) from 1878 -1888.
+Ernest Fenollosa (1853-1908).
+One of the most distinguished American scholars of Japanese art and culture, Fenollosa taught at Tokyo Imperial University (東京帝国大学) from 1878-1888.
 During this time he was awarded with the Order of the Rising Sun (旭日章) and the Order of the Sacred Treasures (瑞宝章) by Emperor Meiji (明治天皇).
 In 1890, Fenellosa returned to America to become the curator of Oriental Arts at the Museum of Fine Arts, Boston.
 He began actively advising Freer on his Japanese and Asian art collection in 1900 and was a regular guest at Freer's Ferry Avenue home.
-Freer helped underwrite the costs of "a memorial monument from friends outside of Japan" to Fenellosa at Miidera temple (三井寺) in Otsu, Shiga Prefecture, and attended the 1909 dedication ceremony.
+Freer helped underwrite the costs of "a memorial monument from friends outside of Japan" to Fenollosa at Miidera temple (三井寺) in Otsu, Shiga Prefecture, and attended the 1909 dedication ceremony.

-Attendees at the Fenellosa Memorial Monument Dedication, with Freer on far right, Otsu, Japan, 1909.
+Ernest Fenollosa, 1890.
 Freer Gallery of Art Archives, Smithsonian Institution.

-Ernest Fenellosa, 1890.
+Attendees at the Fenollosa Memorial Monument Dedication, with Freer on far right, Otsu, Japan, 1909.
 Freer Gallery of Art Archives, Smithsonian Institution.